 Scope

-This publication contains the Rules of Procedure of the IECEx Scheme, hereinafter referred to as the "Rules", for the certification of service facilities involved in Ex inspection and maintenance of equipment which is intended for use in explosive atmospheres (IECEx Certified Service Facilities Scheme – Part 4).
+This publication contains the Rules of Procedure of the IECEx Scheme, hereinafter referred to as the "Rules", for the certification of service facilities who conduct inspection and maintenance of Ex equipment and their installations and environments within or associated with an explosive atmospheres (IECEx Certified Service Facilities Scheme – Part 4).

+These Rules supplement the Basic Rules of the IECEx System, as given in Publication IECEx 01.

-Rules covering the IECEx Certified Equipment Scheme and the IECEx Certification of Personnel Competencies Scheme are given in Publications IECEx 02 and IECEx 05 respectively.
+NOTE: Rules covering the IECEx Certified Equipment Scheme and the IECEx Certification of Personnel Competencies Scheme are given in Publications IECEx 02 and IECEx 05 respectively.

-These Rules relate to the Basic Rules of the IECEx System, as given in Publication IECEx 01.

 Normative references

-The following referenced documents are indispensable for the application of these Rules.
+The following referenced documents are required for the application of these Rules.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

+NOTE Although this document makes reference to IEC 60079-14 and IEC 60079-17, it is also relevant in determining ability to work with other international, national or regional requirements of a similar nature, such as IEC 61892-7 - Mobile and fixed offshore units – electrical installations – Part 7: Hazardous areas.

 IECEx 01, IEC System for Certification to Standards relating to equipment for Use in Explosive Atmospheres (IECEx System) – Basic Rules

-IECEx OD 504, IECEx Scheme for Certification of Personnel Competencies for Explosive Atmospheres – Specification for units of competency assessment outcomesIEC 60079-17, Explosive atmospheres – Part 17: Electrical installations inspection and maintenance
+IECEx OD 504, IECEx Scheme for Certification of Personnel Competencies for Explosive Atmospheres – Specification for units of competence assessment outcomes

+IEC 60079-14, Explosive atmospheres – Part 14: Electrical installations design, selection and erection

+IEC 60079-17, Explosive atmospheres – Part 17: Electrical installations inspection and maintenance

 ISO/IEC Guide 2, Standardization and related activities – General vocabulary

 ISO/IEC 17000, Conformity assessment – Vocabulary and general principles

+ISO/IEC 17020, Conformity assessment - Requirements for the operation of various types of bodies performing inspection

 ISO/IEC 17021, Conformity assessment – Requirements for bodies providing audit and certification of management systems